-Open-Mindedness and Education 0.5 unit This course examines the concept of open-mindedness and explores its relationship to other concepts such as neutrality, commitment, and doubt.
-Other issues include: The centrality of open-mindedness to the notion of an educated person, the relationship of open-mindedness to particular methods of teaching, the possibility of open-mindedness in teaching in particular subject areas, and the sceptical position that open-mindedness is impossible.
+Open-Mindedness and Education

+This course examines the concept of open-mindedness and explores its relationship to other concepts such as neutrality, commitment, and doubt.
+Other issues include: The centrality of open-mindedness to the notion of an educated person, the relationship of open-mindedness to particular methods of teaching, the possibility of open-mindedness in teaching in particular subject areas, and the sceptical position that openmindedness is impossible.